Visualizing external trace formats with Perfetto

 Description: The Android Runtime (ART) method tracing format (commonly found

-files) is a binary format specific to Android.
+in .trace files) is a binary format specific to Android.
 It captures detailed

 information about the execution of Java and Kotlin methods within an Android